Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 This will load HTML and JavaScript code necessary to launch our app.

+> Note that it's better to wrap this importing line of code in the `Meteor.start`, which
+> guarantees app loading at the appropriate time, when all necessary parts are ready.

 Importing root module every time looks like a repetitive task.
 Here comes good news — the Angular2 package recognizes the file named `app.ts`.
 If you have one in the app root folder, the package will import it for you without even having to ask.